scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 (3 rows)
 ```

-## Stop the sample application
+## Stop the sample

-To stop the sample application, stop the Docker container by running the following command:
+To stop the sample, stop the Docker container by running the following command:

 ```console
 $ docker-compose down